Li Fanghua

 Li Fanghua (李方华; 6 January 1932 – 24 January 2020) was a Hong Kong-born Chinese physicist.
 She was a member of the Chinese Academy of Sciences, The World Academy of Sciences, and the International Union of Crystallography.
 She was also the director of Chinese Society of Physics and China Union of Crystallography, and an editor of the Journal of Chinese Electron Microscopy Society, J. Electron Microscopy, Chinese Physics Letter, and Chinese Journal of Physics.

 Li won the L'Oréal-UNESCO Awards for Women in Science in 2003.
 She was fluent in English, French, German, Japanese, and Russian.

 Biography

+Early years

-On January 6, 1932, Li Fanghua was born in Hong Kong.
+Li Fanghua was born in Hong Kong in 1932.
 Because his father was a business partner in Hong Kong, he settled in Hong Kong.
-His father Li Jiong participated in the Revolution of 1911 in his early years and served as a major general of the Fourth Army of the National Revolutionary Army.
+His father Li Jiong participated in the 1911 Revolution in his early years and served as a major general of the Fourth Army of the National Revolutionary Army.